Listing View

 Full Arch

-Dental implants are used when tooth loss has caused gaps to appear in between teeth and can be viewed as being replacement roots to which, cosmetic teeth can be attatched.
-They are also important in that they underpin and support neighboring teeth.
+Dental implants are utilised when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
+They are also important in that they underpin and shore up teeth either side of the gap.

-Yes, it is possible however please note that it takes around four months for the gums to fully heal which involves shrinkage and so the implants have to be adjusted.
+Yes, it is possible however please note that it takes about four months for the gums to fully heal which involves shrinkage and thus the implants will need to be adjusted.

-Yes of course and just as with real teeth they have to be properly cleaned otherwise it can cause plaque and infection and also gum disease.
+Yes of course and just as with real teeth they have to be properly cleaned or else it can cause plaque and infection and also gum disease.

-It is not any sorer than having a tooth extracted which clearly depends on your pain tolerance and the type/amount of anesthetic used.
+It is not any sorer than having a tooth removed which clearly depends on your pain tolerance and the type/amount of anesthetic utilised.

-This is where all of the teeth top and or bottom are replaced by a full arch bridge held in place by 4 implants (can be 6).
+This is where all of the teeth upper and or lower are replaced by a complete arch bridge held in place by 4 implants (can be 6).

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!